-New regulations are pushing experts in the digital ecosystem to comply with the RGPD.
-With Apple’s IOS 14 update and the end of cookies scheduled for 2022, Google has launched Consent Mode to help advertisers still track the performance of their campaigns, while respecting users’ private data.
+The regulatory landscape is pushing digital ecosystem players to comply with the GDPR.
+With Apple’s iOS 14 update and the phasing out of cookies planned for this year, Google has introduced Consent Mode to help advertisers track the performance of their campaigns while respecting users’ privacy.

-In this article, our experts explain the concept of Consent Mode and how to integrate it into your Google Ads campaigns.
+In this article, our experts explain the benefits of Consent Mode and how to integrate it into your Google Ads campaigns.

-Consent Mode is a beta feature designed to help advertisers take a privacy-first approach to digital marketing.
-When a user does not consent to the use of advertising or analytics cookies, Consent Mode automatically adjusts the behavior of relevant Google tags so that they do not read or write cookies for advertising or analytics purposes.
-This allows marketers to respect the user’s choice while helping them gain insights for their campaigns.
-In summary, Consent Mode is designed to ensure that useful data is collected to measure the effectiveness of your advertising campaigns, even if your users have not given their consent to cookies.
+Consent Mode is a beta feature designed to assist advertisers in adopting a privacy-focused digital marketing approach.
+When a user does not consent to the use of advertising or analytics cookies, Consent Mode automatically adjusts the behavior of relevant Google tags to neither read nor write cookies for advertising or analytics purposes.

 - Google Analytics

-- Google Ads (Google Ads Conversion Tracking and Retargeting)
+- Google Ads (Google Ads Conversion Tracking and Remarketing)

 - Conversion Linker

 → Google Ads Insights Diagnostic

 What are the advantages of using Consent Mode ?

 Through Consent Mode, advertisers can gain better understanding of conversion data from their campaigns while ensuring that Google tags assisting in conversion measurement respect users’ choices regarding advertising cookies.